Lions SEE

 Mission

 The mission of Lions SEE, Inc. (Screening Eyes Early) is to decrease childhood blindness through early detection and treatment of the most common vision disorders that cause Amblyopia; insuring that all children of New York State will be able to SEE their future.
-Lions SEE is a free vision screening program run by Lions from accross New York State to help identify pre-school children (Ages 1 to 5) with or at risk for amblyopia "Lazy Eye".
-The program is offered by the Middletown Lions Clubs in collaboration with the Lions SEE Program at the Ira G. Ross Eye Institute.
+Lions SEE is a free vision screening program run by Lions from accross New York State to help identify pre-school children (Ages 1 to 5) and school age children with or at risk for amblyopia "Lazy Eye".
+The program is offered by the Middletown Lions Clubs in collaboration with the NYS Lions SEE Program and the International Program - KidSight USA.

 Amblyopia